 The job of a business consultant can take on many different forms, which is why it’s such an interesting and exciting job.

 Business consultants can almost pick and choose who they want to work with, especially if they’ve built a following and gained expertise in a highly-specialized field.

-It’s a great job for a person with a history degree, because consultants always must draw on the past in order to try to predict the future — or at least plan for it.
+Someone with a history background would be successful in this role, because consultants must draw on the past in order to predict the future — or at least plan for it.

 Median Salary: $85,000 (Zippia)

 A political scientist studies the development, origin and operation of the political systems.
 These studies can be done on a local, national or international basis.